jwodder/scoreGismu/README.md

     iun 0.347 upiog 0.196 emploi 0.160 us 0.123 primin 0.089 amal 0.085

+(If the same word appears more than once in the same line, its final weight is the sum of its listed weights.)
 Alternatively, a line may contain only Lojbanized source words, in which case the weights are the number of times each word appears on the line.

 For each input line, `scoreGismu.pl` will calculate the _gismu_ that match the given source words the best according to the scoring algorithm and output the